Empiree/DeftSharp.Windows.Input/DOCUMENTATION.md

 It is built using [P/Invoke](https://learn.microsoft.com/en-us/dotnet/standard/native-interop/pinvoke) methods, with the help of libraries such as [User32](https://en.wikipedia.org/wiki/Microsoft_Windows_library_files) and [Kernel32](https://en.wikipedia.org/wiki/Microsoft_Windows_library_files).

 The principle of the library is based on a chain of interceptors that are formed into a pipeline.
 Before an incoming event can be successfully processed by the system, it must pass through all registered interceptors.
-If the pipeline is empty, the library will not use system resources and will not affect their operation in any way.
+If the pipeline is empty, the library will not use system resources and will not affect their operation.

 New interceptors are registered by your interaction with classes such as [KeyboardListener](#keyboardlistener).
 This allows you to observe special events and have control over them.
-If the base classes are not enough for your needs, you can use [custom interceptors](#custom-interceptors).
+If the provided classes do not fit your needs, you can create your own [custom interceptor](#custom-interceptors).

-The functionality of the library can be divided into temporary and permanent changes.
-Temporary ones are those that will be active only while the program is running, such as subscribing to input events.
-Permanent changes are those that do not depend on your application, such as changes in mouse speed.
-They are marked with the `SystemChanges` attribute.
+The functionality of the library is divided into two types of functionality, temporary and permanent changes.
+Temporary changes are active only while the program is running, such as subscribing to input events.
+Permanent changes do not depend on your application, such as changes in mouse speed.
+Permanent changes are marked with the `SystemChanges` attribute.

 # Getting started